GoogleChrome/web.dev/src/site/content/en/payments/how-payment-request-api-works/index.md

 To call the `show()` method, you must add a [user activation](https://developer.chrome.com/blog/user-activation/).
 This means the call must be inside an event listener, such as `click`.
-Note that Chrome [enforces this constraint since version 102](https://chromestatus.com/feature/5948593429020672).
+Note that Chrome [enforces this constraint from version 102](https://chromestatus.com/feature/5948593429020672).

 {% endAside %}